josephstreeter/josephstreeter.github.io/docs/technology/exchange/sharedmailboxantispamallowedsenders.md

 ## Introduction

-If a relaxed Anti-Spam policy is required for Shared Mailboxes, they can be added to the Allowed Senders list on the Default policy.
+If a relaxed inbound Anti-Spam policy is required for Shared Mailboxes, they can be added to the Allowed Senders list on the Default policy.

 ## Process description